vuejs/v2.vuejs.org/src/v2/guide/filters.md

 <!-- in v-bind -->
 <div v-bind:id="rawId | formatId"></div>
 ```

-<p class="tip">Vue 2.x filters can only be used inside mustache interpolations and `v-bind` expressions (the latter supported in 2.1.0+), because filters are primarily designed for text transformation purposes.
-For more complex data transforms in other directives, you should use [Computed properties](computed.html) instead.</p>

 The filter function always receives the expression's value (the result of the former chain) as its first argument.
 In this example, the `capitalize` filter function will receive the value of `message` as its argument.